 6. Circle The Island By Bicycle

-3. Grabbing A Window Seat On The Flight
+3. Grab A Window Seat On The Flight

-While this is true on any domestic Air Tahiti flight to the islands of French Polynesia, if you manage to grab a window seat on the ‘right’ side of the plane and the weather is just right – you’ll be treated to one of those views of Bora Bora that probably led you to come here in the first place.
+While this is true on any domestic flight in French Polynesia, if you manage to grab a window seat on the ‘right’ side of the plane and the weather is just right – you’ll be treated to one of those views of Bora Bora that probably led you to come here in the first place.

-The undisputed jewel of Bora Bora is its incredible lagoon, best experienced on a full day lagoon tour.
-You’ll start off by exiting the comforts of the protective lagoon to get up close and personal with some sharks.
+With a magnificent lagoon measuring roughly three times the size of the island itself, spending the day exploring the lagoon is the top thing to do in Bora Bora.
+You’ll start by exiting the comforts of the protective lagoon to get up close and personal with some sharks.
 Yeah, that’s right!
-Friendly reef sharks accompanied by their larger cousins the nurse sharks swim all around you as fear, excitement and sheer awe – all stir up inside.
-You’ll then pay a visit to a few giant moray eel in the coral garden, before feeding a few hungry stingrays in the shallow waters of the pristine lagoon.
+Friendly reef sharks, accompanied by their larger cousins, the nurse sharks, swim all around you as fear, excitement, and sheer awe – all stir up inside.
+You’ll then pay a visit to a few giant moray eels in the coral garden before feeding a few hungry stingrays in the shallow waters of the pristine lagoon.
 How can this magical day get even better?
 How about a picnic lunch on your very own tropical island!

 Ready To Visit?